Beach-Walk/ffmpeg-stream-easy/README.md

 ## How It Works
 - Pick an option
   - Stream media
-    - Stream will start based on options provided
+    - Stream will start based on options provided below
     - URL: Output URL for FFmpeg, this could be anything FFmpeg supports
       - ?pkt_size=1316: This is needed for VLC playback
       - ttl=13: This is for multiple multicast hops (optional if not using multicast)